 As I add pieces to this project, links will be added to the list below.
 If I update a piece, I will try to note the change here, with a date.

-If you would like to receive emails about new content in this series, click here.
-I will also be tagging relevant posts with covidchurch.
+I will continue to tag relevant posts with covidchurch.
 To subscribe to the blog for all new content, use “Follow Blog” and “RSS” widgets to the right.

 Technologizing of Worship Before, During, and After COVID: Epistemology, Eschatology, and Presence